Our work is backed by a 3-year, 36,000-mile warranty. Click here to see our warranty details.

 As always, your satisfaction Is our prime concern.
 Fixing complex electrical or mechanical issues requires the requisite diagnostic tools and technicians that possess the training and experience to quickly determine the issue, and fix your car right the first time, on time.
 We are proud of the ASE certifications our Licensed MASTER technicians have earned.
 We also are appreciative of the trust you place in us.
 We value your business.
 Thanks for being our customer.

-Why Choose Us for Auto Repair in Ann Arbor
+Why Choose Us for Ann Arbor MI Auto Repair?

 Convenience.
 Peace of mind.